 Genre: Drama, Thriller, Historical

 Release Date: October 11, 2018

-‘Gun City’ (La sombra de la ley) is now Streaming on Netflix.
-If you have already watched the film, please share a short review in the comment section below.
-You may also write a better review and e-mail that to us.
+‘Gun City’ (La sombra de la ley) is now streaming on Netflix.
+Please share a short review in the comment section below if you have already watched the film.